 PSD and PSB are the two native Adobe Photoshop formats.
 One of the best things about the Photoshop extension is that it retains the editing done by the user.
-That is, all the texts, overlays, meta data, and image editing that you have done can be recovered.
+That is, all the texts, overlays, metadata, and image editing that you have done can be recovered.
 Just open the PSD file in Photoshop to view all the saved layers and masks.

 CR2 stands for Canon Raw Version 2.
 It is used to store RAW files that are shot by Canon cameras.
 Since it is a raw format, it will retain all the original and unprocessed information of an image.
 The format is mostly used by editing tools like Photoshop.

 In case if you have lost your photos, then you need to learn a foolproof way to get them bk.
-By taking the assistance of Recoverit Photo Recovery, you can easily retrieve all kinds of lost, deleted, or corrupted image files.
+By taking the assistance of Recoverit Photo Recovery, you can easily retrieve all kinds of lost, deleted or corrupted image files.
 Recoverit Photo Recovery is available for both Windows and M.

-You image files might be lost from hard drive, digital camera, memory card, etc. Relax and follow the below steps to get bk the deleted images.
+Your image files might be lost from hard drive, digital camera, memory card, etc. Relax and follow the below steps to get bk the deleted images.